-Exploration in Maine for massive sulphides began soon after 1953 when the Brunswick #6 deposit was discovered in neighbouring New Brunswick.
-This early work concentrated on the volcanic rocks known to exist along the Maine coast and resulted in two deposits being found and developed: Cape Rosier and Blue Hill.
+Exploration in Maine for massive sulphides commenced soon after 1953 when the Brunswick #6 deposit was discovered in neighbouring New Brunswick.
+This early work concentrated on the volcanic rocks known to exist along the Maine coast and resulted in two deposits being found and developed; Cape Rosier and Blue Hill.
 Intermittent exploration continued in northern and western Maine through to the 1970s.
-In 1967 a consortium of exploration companies operated under the name "The Northeast Joint Venture".
-This group eventually discovered a base metal deposit at Bald Mountain in 1977.
+In 1967, a consortium of exploration companies operated under the name "The Northeast Joint Venture."
+This group eventually discovered the base metal deposit at Bald Mountain in 1977.

-The first documented mineral exploration done in the immediate area was by Humble Oil and Refining Company in 1968.
-Their subsidiary North American Exploration Co. completed a regional geochemical survey that resulted in a 915 m by 1,830 m grid being established in the area of Pickett Mountain Pond and distinct anomalies were detected.
+The first documented mineral exploration work in the immediate area was done by Humble Oil and Refining Company in 1968.
+Their subsidiary, North American Exploration Co., completed regional geochemical surveys that resulted in a 915 metre by 1830 metre grid being established in the area of Pickett Mountain and distinct anomalies were detected.

-In 1978 Getty Mineral Company (Getty) explored the area and again using a regional geochemical sampling program located an anomalous area close to Pickett Mountain Pond.
-The program involved collecting stream, seep and soil samples averaging about 30 samples per square mile.
-This was followed by a more detailed sampling program that further defined the geochemical anomaly related to the deposit.
-During the summer of 1979 a MaxMin horizontal loop electromagnetic and magnetic surveys were conducted.
+1978 - 1984: In 1978, Getty Mineral Company (Getty) explored the area and again using a regional geochemical sampling program located an anomalous area close to Pickett Mountain.
+The program involved collecting stream, seep, and soil samples averaging about 30 samples per square mile.
+This program was followed by a more detailed soil sampling program that further defined the geochemical anomaly.
+During the summer of 1979, a Max-Min horizontal loop electromagnetic (HLEM) and magnetic surveys.
 A bedrock conductive source was identified and drilled in the fall.
 This drilling intersected massive sulphides within volcanics.
-The initial drill program consisted of 12 holes totalling 1,473 metres.
+The initial drill program consisted of 12 holes totaling 1,473 metres.

-During 1980 Getty did additional geophysics.
-In 1981 there were 10 diamond drill holes completed totaling 1,602 metres to test some outlying targets but the drilling failed to locate any massive sulphides.
-In 1982 an EM-37 survey was done to test for deeper mineralization and an air borne "Input" survey was flown over the property in 1983.
+During 1980, Getty undertook additional geophysics.
+In 1981, 10 diamond drill holes were completed totaling 1,602 metres to test some outlying targets.
+The drilling failed to locate any massive sulphides.
+In 1982, an EM-37 survey was undertaken to test for deeper mineralisation.
+An airborne "Input" survey was flown over the Property in 1983.

-Hole 23 was drilled in 1982 and intersected significant sulphide mineralization.
+Hole 23 was drilled in 1982 and intersected significant sulphide mineralisation.
 A total of 28,020 metres in 96 holes were drilled between 1982 and 1984.
-During this same period preliminary metallurgical testing, baseline environmental studies and a prefeasibility study were completed.
+During this same period, preliminary metallurgical testing, baseline environmental studies, and a pre-feasibility study were completed.

-An historical resource estimate (not compliant to NI 43-101) was done using the "Contour Plotting System" for Getty in 1983.
-The methodology used involved creating thickness and grade-thickness grids that used an eight-foot thickness and 4% total sulphide cut-off with any area not meeting either threshold not being included in the calculation.
-As it was still early in the exploration of the deposit no geologic interpretation was used to limit the deposit size.
-Using an average density factor of 8.25 cubic feet per ton the estimated resource was 3.15 million tons with an average grade of 1.24% Cu, 4.30% Pb and 9.66% Zn, 0.029 opt Au and 2.96 opt Ag.
-This historical resource does not use any of the classification terms "inferred mineral resource", "indicated mineral resource" and "measured mineral resource" that have the meanings ascribed to them by the Canadian Institute of Mining, Metallurgy and Petroleum in the CIM Definition Standards for Mineral Resources and Mineral Reserves adopted by CIM Council, as amended.
-A qualified person has not done sufficient work to classify this historical estimate as current mineral resources and Wolfden is not treating this historical estimate as current mineral resource estimate compliant with NI 43-101 is planned for 2018 using the historical drill results and Wolfden's drill results.
-Wolfden plans to continue with infill and expansion drilling of the West and East Lens so that the eventual resource may be expanded and upgraded based on a tighter density at depth and along strike.
+An historical resource estimate was undertaken using the "Contour Method" for Getty in 1983.
+The methodology used involved creating thickness and grade-thickness grids that used an eightfoot thickness and 4% total sulphide cut-off, with any area not meeting either threshold not being included in the calculation.
+As it was still early in the exploration of the deposit, no geologic interpretation was used to limit the deposit size.
+Using an average tonnage factor of 8.25 cubic feet (a density of 4.1 t/m) per ton, to a depth of approximately 1,300 feet (400 metres), the estimated resource was 3.15 million tons with an average grade of 9.66% Zn, 4.30% Pb, 1.24% Cu, 2.96 opt Ag, and 0.029 opt Au.
+This historical resource does not use the classification terms

+"Inferred Mineral Resource," "Indicated Mineral Resource," and "Measured Mineral Resource" that have the meanings ascribed to them by the Canadian Institute of Mining, Metallurgy and Petroleum, as the CIM Definition Standards on Mineral Resources and Mineral Reserves adopted by CIM Council, as amended.
+The authors have not done sufficient work to classify this historical estimate as a current Mineral Resource and Wolfden is not treating this historical estimate as a current Mineral Resource.

-With the purchase of Getty Oil by Texaco in late 1984 the project was terminated and the leases put up for sale.
+With the purchase of Getty Oil by Texaco in late 1984, the project was terminated and the leases put up for sale.